 If you receive a

-Processing timed out message after a lengthy “processing” status, it is likely because your file has taken more than one hour to process and has timed out.
+Processing timed out. message after a lengthy “processing” status, it is likely because your file has taken more than one hour (two hours for MBTiles files) to process and has timed out.
 To keep our upload queue fresh, we limit the time it takes for particularly large uploads.
 The following techniques can be used to update your data to improve processing time.

 Note: the troubleshooting advice here mostly relates to tilesets, although some may be applicable to datasets as well.
 If you are having trouble uploading datasets and your issue is not listed here, please contact support.